 Experiencing the beach and ocean with family and friends is a wonderful thing.
-If you’re someone who uses a wheelchair for mobility, it can be very difficult or impossible to cross the sand without specialized equipment such as a pathway or beach chair.
+If you’re someone who uses a wheelchair for mobility, it can be very difficult or impossible to cross the sand without specialized equipment such as a roll out beach mat or beach chair.
 Motorized or power beach wheelchairs are a great option for accessing the beach independently.
 They have battery powered wheels and a way for the user to steer (like a joystick).
 There are a few things to consider when looking into purchasing or using a motorized beach wheelchair.

 Manual Beach Wheelchairs

-Manual beach wheelchairs are chairs with large wheels that require either the user or someone else to push the person over the sand.
+Manual beach wheelchairs are chairs with large wheels that require either the user or someone else to push the chair through the sand.
 They come in a variety of styles and seating positions.
 Some even come with an umbrella holder for shade!
 A person’s specific abilities and preferences will guide the decision on exactly which style chair to get.
 For example, if you want something that allows you to lean back and have your feet straight out in long-sitting, there’s a chair for you.
-There are even versions that can go straight into the water!
+There are even versions that float and can go straight into the water!
 This style requires you to have one or two people pushing the chair, however.

 There are only a few manual beach wheelchairs that allow the user to propel themselves, and this requires a lot of upper body strength.
 The Freedom Grit chair is one example that is designed for outdoor terrain.
 Just be aware that moving over soft sand is still pretty difficult even with the Freedom Grit Chair.
 The hard pack sand closer to the water typically takes less effort to move over.
 A few more things to consider with manual chairs is the cost, seat height for transfers, and the ability to transport in your car.

 Wheelchair Mat for the Beach